Once a haven for daytrippers, affluent Gaza town reduced to rubble

 "Look - they destroyed them one by one," his wife said, pointing to mounds of debris where homes once stood.

-Israel has accused Hamas of causing hardship by launching rockets at its cities from Gaza neighbourhoods and using mosques and schools as arms depots, thereby drawing Israeli strikes.
+Israel has accused Hamas of causing hardship by launching rockets at its cities from Gaza neighborhoods and using mosques and schools as arms depots, thereby drawing Israeli strikes.

 With nowhere else to go in Khuzaa, groups of men and boys perch on rubble under trees and cook tea and coffee on open fires.
 A woman stumbles across mounds of debris, holding a teapot lid she unearthed from the remains of her home.
 Children run around rotting trash, kicking up the dust.